gillian-guide/gillian-guide.github.io/docs/en/additional-setup.md

     1. Find the location for the game properties:
         - **:material-steam: Steam**: Right click the game in your library, press `Properties...` and locate the `Launch options` field.
         - **:simple-rockstargames: Rockstar Games Launcher**: Open the game page in your library, open settings and locate the `Launcher arguments` field.
-        - **Windows shortcut**: Right click on the game shortcut, click `Properties` and locate the `Target` field.
+        - **Shortcut**: Right click on the game shortcut, click `Properties` and locate the `Target` field.
     2. Paste the following:

         ```text
-        -norestrictions -nomemrestrict -windowed -managed
+        -norestrictions -nomemrestrict -managed
         ```

-    3. Don't forget to enable `Borderless` in `Settings` - `Game` in-game if using FusionFix.
+    3. If using **FusionFix**, enable `Windowed` and `Borderless Windowed` in `Settings` - `Game` in-game.
-        - **If you don't plan to install FusionFix, remove `-windowed`.**
 === "1.0.8.0"
     1. In the game folder, create a :material-file-cog:`commandline.txt` file.
     2. Open the file.
     3. Insert the following lines to it:

         ```text
         -norestrictions
         -nomemrestrict
         -windowed
         -managed
         ```

+    4. If using **FusionFix**, `-windowed` can be removed in favor of the mod's in-game toggle.
-    4. Don't forget to enable `Borderless` in `Settings` - `Game` in-game if using FusionFix or `BorderlessWindowed` in :material-file-cog:`ZolikaPatch.ini` depending on which of the two you install later.
+    5. If using **FusionFix** and/or **ZolikaPatch**, enable `Borderless Windowed` in `Settings` - `Game` in-game or `BorderlessWindowed` in :material-file-cog:`ZolikaPatch.ini` depending on which of the two you install.
         - **If you don't plan to install either of the mods, remove `-windowed`.**
+        - If using both, only enable the option in **FusionFix**.

 ???+ warning "If using DXVK..."
     - Remove `-managed`.
     - Add `-availablevidmem 3072.0` to the list of options.
-        - Replace the value with your VRAM value in MBs if you have less than 3GB of VRAM.
+        - Replace the value with your VRAM value in MBs if you have less than 3 GB of VRAM.
 Don't make it higher, though.
         - If using a version older than 1.0.8.0, this value is broken.
-Experiment manually to get as close to 3072 MB as possible.
+Experiment manually to get as close to 3072 MB as possible (the value may looks something like 60.0, 80.0 etc).
     - If the game doesn't allow you to use the correct resolution/refresh rate in the graphics settings, add `-width`, `-height` and `-refreshrate` with your monitor's native values.
         - If that still doesn't help, add `d3d9.forceAspectRatio = 16:9` to :material-file-cog:`dxvk.conf`.
 Change `16:9` with your *[exact](https://stevewadsworth.github.io/calculateAspectRatio/)* aspect ratio if you don't use a 16:9 monitor.
     - If using Windows, make sure you disabled `Enable Shader Pre-caching` in `Settings` - `Downloads` on :material-steam: Steam.